You are here

 - determine the date from which the pension is to be paid.

-Disability pension, dependants' pensions and increase in disability pension determinations are made on the basis of:
+Disability Compensation Payment, dependants' pensions and increase in Disability Compensation Payment determinations are made on the basis of:

 - the degree of incapacity suffered by the veteran, and